 Always show labels: The titles of the overlay graphics will always be displayed when enabled.
 Hover your cursor over the graphics element to display the title when disabled.

-If one or several templates have been added to the video, the element must be saved before it can be dragged to the newsroom.
+If one or several templates are added to the video, the element must be saved before it can be dragged to the newsroom.
 This saves the video together with the graphics.
 If the graphics element is a previously saved element, any changes made to it are saved.

-Note: The save as functionality, , is not available for videos with graphics since Viz One does not support saving multiple timelines for the same video.
+The save as functionality, , is not an option for video with graphics since Viz One does not support saving multiple timelines for the same video.